Samoa Vacations, Trips & Honeymoon Packages

 Samoa is recognized as one of the top game fishing spots in the world.
 The waters of Samoa’s surrounding reefs are a playground for masimasi, marlin, albacore, wahoo, sailfish, giant trevally, dolphin fish (mahi-mahi), barracuda, dogtooth tuna and yellow-fin tuna.
 Combine that with the attraction of crystal clear waters and some of the Pacific's most picture-perfect scenery, and you will be pleased with a visit to Samoa.
 You can join one of the professional fishing operators and charters and head to sea for a few hours If you have not done much fishing before, an experienced crew offers lessons for beginners.
 For a truly authentic experience, you can join a local fishing trip as some villagers own the fishing rights.

 For some additional reading, the following articles are from our blog “Globetrotting with Goway”….. a great source of information for those people who are, or who want to be, world travellers!

 Samoa Vacation Information

 Learn about the history and culture of Samoa, the must-try food and drink, and what to pack in your suitcase.
-Read about Samoa's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Samoa's nature and wildlife, weather and geography, and 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips and our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Samoa for yourself.
 Start exploring...book one of our Samoa vacations today!

 Consider an additional stopover after or before one of your Samoa tours at one of Goway's other South Pacific destinations.
 You can choose from our selection of Australian vacations, New Zealand vacation packages, Tahiti vacation packages, one of our Fiji resorts or perhaps take a Cook Island vacation.